ATNF/askapsdp/Code/Components/CP/docs/current/doc/analysis/index.rst

 The analysis package supports analysis of processed radio synthesis observations, including source detection and extraction, profile fitting, and writing to the database.
-The emphasis is on the processing of ASKAP-scale data sets i.e. many TBs per hour.
+The emphasis is on the processing of ASKAP-scale data sets, and providing the functionality required by the Survey Science Projects.

 **Contents:**